 6. Tax Breaks

-The tax breaks don’t offer any kind of additional savings in the long run.
+On the contrary, tax breaks help homeowners avoid sales and property taxes they might have paid.
+The tax breaks don’t offer any additional savings in the long run.
 They usually include sales tax and property tax exemptions.

 7. Performance-based Incentives (PBIs)